- Ethics Home Page

 1) Jihad of the Heart ( the struggle for moral reformation and faith)

 2) Jihad of the Tongue (the struggle to proclaim God's word abroad; right speech)

 3) Jihad of the Hand (doing good works in accord with the will of God)

 With this basic foundation of jihad, we can take a closer look at the Holy Qur'an.

 Jihad in the Qur'an

 Jihad and its derivatives meaning struggle in the path of God appear 36 times in the Qur'an.
 Each of those 36 times, jihad is used in the context of struggling to submit to God (the greater jihad) (Johnson 61).
-There is another word, built from the same root as jihad that appears in the Qur'an when reference is made to physical confrontation or fighting.
+There is another word that appears in the Qur'an when reference is made to physical confrontation or fighting.
 This term, qital, more directly means "fighting" or "killing" (Kelsay 47).
 Some of the most prominently cited examples of qital are verses 2:190, 9:13, and 4:91-93 of the Qur'an.

 Qur'an 9:13--"Will ye not fight a folk who broke their solemn pledges, and proposed to drive out the Messenger and did attack you first?"

 Qur'an 4:91-93--"If they withdraw not from you, and offer you not peace, and refrain not their hand, take them, and slay them wherever you come to them; against them We have given you a clear authority."